respeecher/auto-odoo/README.md

 ./get-or-renew-certs.sh
 ```

-Auto Odoo does not automatically renew your certificate.
-However, if you like you can run `crontab -e` as root and setup
+To setup auto-renewal of your certificates, run `crontab -e` as root and add a line like
-a cron job to run `/home/odoo-docker/odoo-docker/get-or-renew-certs.sh`.
+`43 4 * * * /home/odoo-docker/odoo-docker/get-or-renew-certs.sh`.
+This will attempt to renew your certificates every night.
+Letsencrypt will reject the attempt until you are one month from expiry, and then it will renew them.

-## Make CAA DNS record (optional)
+## Make a CAA DNS record (optional)

 For extra security, you may wish to set up a CAA DNS record to instruct browsers that only letsencrypt.org can issue
 certificates for your domain.
+In your DNS, add records of type CAA with content `0 issue "letsencrypt.org"` for
+your domain and its "crm" subdomain.

-## Test it
+## Test it (optional)

-Test that Auto Odoo will work by running `docker-compose up` and browsing to the "crm" subdomain of your domain
+If you want, you can now test that Auto Odoo will work by running `docker-compose up` and browsing to the "crm"
-(or it will also work to browse to the domain itself).
+subdomain of your domain (or it will also work to browse to the domain itself).

 Now stop odoo with Ctrl-C or `docker-compose down`.